-- 1. All llamas must be registered or have passed screening in the Llama Division of the International Lama Registry (ILR) or the Canadian Livestock Record Corporation (CLRC). - All alpacas must be registered by the Alpaca Owners Association (AOA), the Alpaca Registry, Inc. (ARI) or by the Canadian Livestock Record Corporation (CLRC). - 3.
-Any exhibitor desiring an exemption from registration requirements must send a written request to the ALSA Board of Directors before entering the animal in any ALSA show. - 4.
-Animals entered only in Youth Classes, Novice, Advanced, Master or Open Performance classes and Non-Breeder halter classes do not need to be registered, but must have a tracking number (Section 1.B.2 above). - 5.
+- A. Age All llamas and alpacas entered in approved classes must be at least five months old. - B. Registration - 1.
+All llamas must be registered or have passed screening in the Llama Division of the International Lama Registry (ILR) or the Canadian Livestock Record Corporation (CLRC). - 2.
+All alpacas must be registered by the Alpaca Owners Association (AOA), the Alpaca Registry, Inc. (ARI) or by the Canadian Livestock Record Corporation (CLRC). - 3.
+Any exhibitor desiring an exemption from registration requirements must send a written request to the ALSA Board of Directors before entering the animal in any ALSA show. - Animals entered only in Youth Classes, Novice, Advanced, Master or Open Performance classes and Non-Breeder halter classes do not need to be registered, but must have a tracking number (Section 1.B.2 above). - 5.
 If Non-Breeders are not registered and wish to be in the ALSA award system and wish to show in halter, they must be entered in the adult Non-Breeder class.
-A certificate from a veterinarian or other proof of gelding, vasectomy, spaying or sterilization is required for entry in Non-Breeder classes.

-C. Animal Welfare

-- 1. Exhibitors shall not knowingly enter an animal which exhibits unsoundness.
+A certificate from a veterinarian or other proof of gelding, vasectomy, spaying or sterilization is required for entry in Non-Breeder classes. - C. Animal Welfare - 1.
+Exhibitors shall not knowingly enter an animal which exhibits unsoundness.
 Examples: obvious lameness indicated by a painful gait or dropped fetlock or pasterns resulting in the fetlock or pasterns touching the ground. - 2.
 Judges will dismiss any animal that exhibits unsoundness or appears to be in distress. - 3.
 Unruly animals must be dismissed from the ring by the Judge when in the Judge's opinion the animal is a safety threat to either its handler, other animals in the ring, or to other exhibitors showing their animals.